-Rancher Syd Dowton has the upper allotment and said he uses it for grazing 145 to 160 cow-calf pairs, meaning one cow and its calf, each summer.
+Rancher Syd Dowton said he used the upper allotment for grazing 145 to 160 cow-calf pairs, meaning one cow and its calf, each summer.
+He said that after the agreement that he’s had to cut down his herd size and find other areas to graze the remaining cattle this summer.